 How do I register for a credential exam?

-If you plan to take an AHIMA credential exam (RHIT, CCA, CCS, or CCS-P) visit the AHIMA website at for details.
+If you plan to take an AHIMA credential exam (CCA, CCS, or CCS-P) visit the AHIMA website at for details.
 The website includes information about exam registration, eligibility, specifications, allowable books, review guide recommendations and more.

 What books are required to take a credential exam?